 Motorcycle accidents can cause a variety of injuries, from minor to life-threatening.
 Keep in mind that the higher the speed and force involved in the collision, the greater the injuries are likely to be.
 Here are the most common injuries seen in motorcycle accidents.

 Vehicle passengers are afforded the protection of their vehicle, but motorcyclists have very little.
-Being thrown off a bike or involved in an accident can cause riders to suffer broken arms, hips, legs, ribs, ankles, hands, and pelvises.
+Being thrown off a bike or involved in an accident can cause riders to suffer severe injuries: broken arms, hips, legs, ribs, ankles, hands, and pelvises.

 Road rash refers to the deep cuts and abrasions that occur when the motorcyclist’s bare skin comes into contact with the road surface during a crash.
 It often requires prompt medical attention since it is highly susceptible to serious infections and permanent scarring.